Externship Guidelines, Rules and Regulations

 The externship is graded on a pass/fail basis and is based on the evaluation given by the externship site.
 This is the most important part of your education.
 It gives you an opportunity to show the skills you have learned over the past 15 weeks and a chance to develop great professional relationships.
 This is your time to shine and possibly attain your new place of employment.
 Good Luck!

-Please download the form below, sign it and email it to Program Director Sonia Ruiz at firstname.lastname@example.org Without these documents we will NOT move forward with externship placement until they are received.
+Please download the forms below, sign them and email them to Program Director Sonia Ruiz at firstname.lastname@example.org Without these documents we will NOT move forward with externship placement until they are received.